gem/oq-engine/doc/manual/oq-manual.rst

    for all limit states is taken to be zero.

--  ``params``: mandatory; this field is used to define the parameters of the continuous curve for each limit state for this fragilityfunction.
+-  ``params``: mandatory; this field is used to define the parameters of the continuous curve for each limit state for this *Fragility Function*.
    For a lognormal cumulative distrbution function, the two parameters required to specify the function are the mean and standard deviation of the intensity level.
 These parameters are defined for each limit